Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/about.md

 <!-- ------------------------------------------------- -->

 ### <span style="color:blue"> Learning normalized image density rather than the score </span>
-Can we make the embeded prior in a denoiser even more explict by predicting the energy ($$- \log p$$) rather than the score ($$ \nabla \log p$$)?
-There are two main problems to tackle to make this transition: 1) finding the right architecture and second and 2) normalizing the density.
-Neither of these problems exit for score models: through a massive collective effort the architecures have been imporved and refined to have the right inductive biases.
+Can the embeded prior in a denoiser be made more explict by predicting the energy ($$-\log p$$) rather than the score ($$ \nabla \log p$$)?
+There are two main problems to tackle to make this happen: 1) finding the right architecture and second and 2) normalizing the density.
+Neither of these problems exit for score models: architecures have been refined, through a collective effort, to have the right inductive biases.
 This evolution has not happened for energy models, putting them at a considerable disadvange.
-Additionally, in score models, thanks to the gradient, the normalizing factor (partition function) goes away resolving the problem automatically.
-In the paper below, we introduced two simple tricks to overcome these issues.
+Additionally, in score models, the normalizing factor is eliminated thanks to the gradient.
+In the paper below, we introduced two simple tricks to overcome these two issues.

 First, we showed that we can re-purpose score model architetures for energy models, by setting the energy to be